overturetool/overturetool.github.io/_netmeetings/Net-Meeting-90.md

 #### VDMJ

-I've updated VDMJ to support the "pure operation" feature described by RM#27.
+I've updated VDMJ and Overture to support the "pure operation" feature described by RM#27.
 This is only enabled in "vdm10" mode (not classic).
-I need people to test the feature before I try to make the corresponding changes to Overture.
+I need people to test the feature before we merge the change into the main branch.
+The Overture changes are currently on a separate "ncb/pureoperations" branch.
 Note also that VDMJ has moved from SourceForge to GitHub (as SF was down for a couple of weeks!).
 See https://github.com/nickbattle/vdmj.

 ##  Release Planning